 We caught up with award winning fashion and multimedia designers VIN + OMI.
 Daler Rowney professional ambassadors, and previous recipients of a NESTA award for their innovation in fashion, research and their unique business models.
 Focussing on sustainable approaches, VIN + OMI are one of the leading pioneering eco fashion brands today.
-We caught up with them to discuss how they've been staying creative during lockdown, how they approach their work and what they love about Daler Rowney materials.
+Read about how they've been staying creative during lockdown, their approach to their work and what they love about Daler Rowney materials.

 Hi VIN + OMI !
 Thanks for taking the time to chat to us.
 Firstly, could you introduce yourself and how you began your creative journey?